-Physicophobia is a concept which I have been familiar with for many years, but it was not a word that I actually heard applied to the idea until I read Dr. John Sarno’s many books.
+Physicophobia simply means a fear of injuring oneself during physical activity, strenuous work and especially exercise.
+Physical phobia is a concept which I have been familiar with for many years, but it was not a word that I actually heard applied to the idea until I read Dr. John Sarno’s many books.

 In the back pain treatment sphere, I see this type of prevalent fear in so many patients and it is a major part of most chronic pain syndromes.
 Unfortunately, the fear is typically so powerful that it makes patients change their habits, activities and overall lifestyles, often limiting them to incredibly sedentary behavior patterns and an ongoing restlessness which can not be relieved.
 If I had to put together a set of common attributes demonstrated by chronic pain sufferers with a wide range of diagnosed conditions, physicophobia would certainly make the top of that list.
 Basically, when a person has ongoing pain, they expect that too much physical activity will make things worse, and so it happens, in virtually every case.